propelschool/javascript-learning-path/README.md

 	Part 1

-	Code a javascript program that will transform the raw csv data into a data structure in a format suitable for plotting with highcharts.
+	Code a javascript program that will transform the raw csv data into a data structure in a format suitable for plotting with highcharts or any charting library you choose.

 	Generate the following plots ...